quickcodes/college/BCA_5sem/components/syscall.md

 - To use direct syscall we want to learn about our kernal how it works, what file discriptor is, and etc. Which is very important btw.

-- If want to know what syscall your programs are making you can use "strace" which trace system calls
+- If want to know what syscall your program is making.
+You can use "strace" which trace system calls.

 ```
 gcc hello.c